Hasenn/Doke-parser/README.md

 Because Markdown is great for **writing content**, but not great for **structured semantics**.
 Doke bridges that gap:

-* Writers stay in Markdown.
+* Designers stay in Markdown.
 * Developers get typed, validated data.
-* Games get Godot-ready assets.
+* Games get their items, quests...

 ---